Tempting as it might be, don’t.

 What if you have a legitimate request, but the service provides no means to act on it?

 First: that’s typical for free services.
-All I can say is, you get what you pay for.
+You get what you pay for.

 Second: if there is no supported way to get access, or the supported ways don’t work, you can’t get access to the account.
 Period.
 You are out of luck.